 2. Parent Appreciation Wall

 Transform a school corridor or classroom wall into a vibrant Appreciation Mural.
-Students can contribute:
+Students can contribute:-

 - Drawings of their parents